mouseless/mouseless.codes/our-collective.md

 ### Our structure

-At Mouseless, we function as a cohesive software development collective.
+At Mouseless, we function as a cohesive team of engineers.
 Our structure is designed to promote collaboration and communication, aligning with our people-centric philosophy.

 ::::

-Within our collective, one of our engineers serves as the single point of contact who manages all client communications and operations seamlessly while we, as Mouseless, focus on delivering software increments continuously.
+Within our collective, one of our engineers serves as the single point of contact, managing all client communications and operations seamlessly.
+This ensures clear and efficient communication, allowing us to focus on delivering continuous software increments.

+We use our Discord server for daily communication.
+For detailed governance information, please see [github.com/mouseless/governance][].
+Development is split into small increments, each with an owner and a reviewer, targeted for completion within a week.

+At the end of each month, we analyze our worklogs and discuss how to organize for upcoming tasks.
+This helps us maintain a balance between different types of work and skills, ensuring continuous improvement and high-quality outcomes.

 #chart